 Is the EarningCash Legitimate?

 No, EarningCash is a complete scam.
-Unfortunately, those who have worked so hard and have spent many hours to complete a lot of tasks realized this the hard way.
+Unfortunately, those who have worked so hard and have spent many hours completing a lot of tasks realized this the hard way.
 What is truly upsetting is that EarningCash and other similar scams are still operating up to this day.
-Many people are still falling victims to these scams, and sadly, the people behind all of these scams are still at large.
+Many people are still falling victim to these scams, and sadly, the people behind all of these scams are still at large.